 If in-person therapy sessions for your family aren’t possible due to geographic restraints, continued COVID-19 distancing concerns, or any other reason, phone or Zoom sessions can be just as effective.
 The key is for participation to be a priority for all family members involved, and to make therapy appointments a consistent, routine commitment.

 If you need a partner to provide trusted respite care services while you devote the time needed for family therapy, or if you need the guidance, coaching, and support of a professional care manager, give us a call at (213)383-2273 or contact us online.
-With both a trusted family therapist and the aging care professionals at JFS Care (the Jewish family home care division of Jewish Family Services in Los Angeles, CA and nearby areas, by your side, your family and the senior in your care can overcome obstacles and enjoy quality time.
+With both a trusted family therapist and the aging care professionals at JFS Care, the home care division of Jewish Family Services in Los Angeles, CA and nearby areas, by your side, your family and the senior in your care can overcome obstacles and enjoy quality time.